 - Talking heads explaining the work (voice-over narration is acceptable).

-- Narration that names any facilities or individuals that did the work, is self congratulatory or is otherwise off topic.
+- Narration that is self congratulatory or is otherwise off topic.

 Membership & Entry

-Any productions entered into the AACTA Awards (or AFI Awards) for a previous year are ineligible.
+Any productions entered into the AACTA Awards for a previous year are ineligible.

 Late entries will not be accepted.

 In order to be eligible to enter the Visual Effects or Animation category, a minimum of two Award candidates listed on the form must be current AACTA members.
 In the event that less than two Award candidates are listed on the form, then the sole Award candidate listed must be a current AACTA member.

 Please refer to the 2020 AACTA Awards Rule Book for details of all rules, regulations and policies.